DC 6100Auditory System38 CFR § 4.85–4.87, DC 6100

 Hearing Loss is associated with 4 documented secondary conditions.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Hearing Loss?
+What happens at the C&P exam for Hearing Loss?

 Get a Personalized Rating Analysis